athoune/Presentations/01_apache/index.md

 or two libraries almost do the same thing.

 PHP core is thread safe, but not all its C libraries.
-Nobody knows wich part is thread safe wich part is not.
+Nobody knows which part is thread safe which part is not.
 So nobody use threads with PHP.
 Just fork them!

 PHP run in Apache, so Apache must use forked workers.